Diptodas123/wanderlust-wonders-client/README.md

 # <a name="_toc_250006"></a>**2a.
 OBJECTIVE**
 ###### **Convenience**
-###### There are various convenience of using a website for a tour and travel.
-Low-cost method of selling accommodation services.Reduced online marketing spend as OTAs invest in advertising to attract potential customers.Impartial reviews give customers the confidence to book.Users can easily compare various accommodation costs at one place.
+###### There are various conveniences of using a website for a tour and travel.
+Low-cost method of selling accommodation services.
+Reduced online marketing spend as OTAs invest in advertising to attract potential customers.
+Impartial reviews give customers the confidence to book.
+Users can easily compare various accommodation costs in one place.

 ####### **Instant Consultancy**
 You can easily book a tour for yourself as per your convenience and at a very low cost.
-It will save you from the time needed to go to an tour and travel company’s office and book your trip.
+It will save you the time needed to go to a tour and travel company’s office and book your trip.
 It gives an even more clear vision of how your trip is going to be.

-####### **Overcome the limitations of a physical visit to doctor**
+####### **Overcome the limitations of a physical visit to a doctor**
 A physical office has a lot of limitations starting with the location limit.
 A physical office is in a fixed location and can only compete with the offices  nearby and have customers in the local region but a website can be internationally accessed as well.
 ####### **Increase sales**
 When you have a wider reach your sales will also increase and add